What is Keyword Cannibalization?

 There are caveats to this though.
 Branded words for instance you can of course use over and over again.
 The actual name of your brand doesn’t apply.
 If your brand is Nike, you’re going to be saying Nike a lot, probably.
 So ignore branded words in this discussion.

 It’s bad because of what it says about your business practices.
 We’re all trying to make a customer's life easier, better, more convenient, what have you, and so all of your content should supplement what products and services you’re offering.
 If you are just trying to rank in the SERPs without paying attention to the quality of your content or usefulness to users, then you might need to reevaluate your goals for putting out content!

 How Do You Fix It?

 There are a few ways to fix this.

 First, it might be good to do a little Marie Kondo in consolidation, although this would require you to use 301 redirects.
 You never want to completely delete a page and get a 404 error for a user, but you can have those old pages go to the new consolidated page.

-Now, what to do if you cannot get rid of the different keywords and must have separate pages.
+What do you do if you cannot get rid of the different keywords and must have separate pages?